Family & Companions

-With an early career overshadowed by his marriage to larger-than-life comedienne Rosanne Barr, and a performance delivery akin to a highly caffeinated 14-year-old kid with self-esteem issues, by most accounts Tom Arnold should have faded from public view shortly after the notorious couple's bitter divorce.
-And yet, the comic actor persevered, working steadily in both film and on television as actor, comedian and media personality.
-Prior to being thrust into the limelight by Barr, no one had ever heard of Tom Arnold.
-However, by 1990 he was writing, producing and acting on her iconic sitcom, "Rosanne" (ABC, 1988-1997).
-Their marriage often played out like a train wreck for a salivating tabloid media.
-After their acrimonious divorce, Arnold was given a gift from director James Cameron, by being cast alongside Arnold Schwarzenegger in the hugely successful action comedy "True Lies" (1994).
-Suddenly, people were taking Arnold seriously as a comedic performer.
-What followed was a series of questionable movies such as "The Stupids" (1996) and failed TV sitcoms like "The Tom Show" (The WB, 1997-98).
+Tom Arnold was a comedic actor who worked steadily in both film and on television as actor, comedian and media personality.
+By 1990 he was writing, producing and acting on the iconic sitcom "Roseanne" (ABC, 1988-1997).
+Arnold was cast alongside Arnold Schwarzenegger in the hugely successful action comedy "True Lies" (1994).
 Eventually Arnold would settle into a career as a supporting player in smaller film roles, television series, and talk shows.
-Upon occasion, Arnold would be given the opportunity to prove that there was more to him than his nervous, crass personae, surprising critics with strong performances in smaller films like "Happy Endings" (2005).
-Although no longer starring in his own series or taking the lead in mainstream features, all things considered, it had worked out all right for Arnold.
-As he once said, "It's a pretty nice life, if you like being a punch line."
+Upon occasion, Arnold would be given the opportunity the true acting chops tha he possessed, surprising critics with strong performances in smaller films like "Happy Endings" (2005).
+Although no longer starring in his own series or taking the lead in mainstream features, all things considered, it had worked out well for Arnold.
+As he once said, "It's a pretty nice life."

 Born Thomas Duane Arnold on March 6, 1959 to parents Jack and Linda, Arnold was born in the working class town of Ottumwa, IA, one of seven children.
 He graduated from Ottumwa High School before landing a job at the local Hormel meat packing plant for a number of years.
 After scoring big laughs from his coworkers when he placed a pig scalp on his work helmet, Arnold had an epiphany of sorts.
 He decided at that moment to become a comedian and performer.
 This led to a stint at Ottumwa's Indian Hills Community College, and later, the University of Iowa, where Arnold first tried his hand at stand-up comedy at the school's student union.
 Shortly thereafter, Arnold moved to Minneapolis, MN where he performed an act called "Tom Arnold and the Fabulous Goldfish Review" at the local comedy clubs.
 It was around this time that he had a fateful meeting with up-and-coming comedienne Rosanne Barr in 1983.
 Arnold and Barr struck up a professional friendship that led to his touring with her in the mid-1980s, and an appearance on her comedy special "The Rosanne Barr Show" (HBO, 1987).
 After placing first in the Minneapolis Comedy Competition in 1988, Arnold followed Barr out to Los Angeles to join the writing staff on her groundbreaking family sitcom "Rosanne" (ABC, 1988-1997).
 In a very short time, their professional relationship would turn very personal - not to mention sensational.